aiven/devportal/docs/tutorials/talk-to-kafka.rst

 Let's take a look at this setup where there are two consumers. `co0` and `co1` are registered to the same `consumer group A`.

 In this setup, one consumer will be sitting idle.
-This highlights an important concept in Kafka - records are processed in parallel and same partition cannot be assigen to multiple consumers in the same consumer group.
+This highlights an important concept in Kafka - records are processed in parallel and same partition cannot be assigned to multiple consumers in the same consumer group.

 .. mermaid::